phfaist/pylatexenc/doc/new-in-pylatexenc-2.rst

   classes :py:class:`pylatexenc.macrospec.EnvironmentSpec` and
   :py:class:`pylatexenc.macrospec.SpecialsSpec` were introduced.
-  [:py:func:`pylatexenc.latexwalker.MacrosDef` is now a function that returns a :py:class:`~pylatexenc.macrospec.MacroSpec`; but the field names of the constructed class might have changed.]
+  [:py:func:`pylatexenc.latexwalker.MacrosDef` is now a function that returns a :py:class:`~pylatexenc.macrospec.MacroSpec` instance.]
 The `pylatexenc.latex2text.MacroDef` and `pylatexenc.latex2text.EnvDef` were rewritten and renamed :py:class:`pylatexenc.latex2text.MacroTextSpec` and :py:class:`pylatexenc.latex2text.EnvironmentTextSpec`, and the class :py:class:`pylatexenc.latex2text.SpecialsTextSpec` was introduced.
-[The earlier classes are now functions that return instances of the new classes;
+[The earlier class names now represent functions that return instances of the new classes.]
-  but the field names of the constructed class might have changed.]

   For :py:class:`~pylatexenc.latexwalker.LatexWalker`, macro, environment, and latex specials syntax specifications are provided as